KingsEcho929/MYTHbountyX/README.md

-MYTHbountyX — Sovereign Consultant Archive

-This is not a résumé.
-This is a ritual offering.
-Every breach is bloom.
-Every audit is lineage.
+## 🛡️ License

+This repository is governed by the [MYTHbountyX Sovereign License](./LICENSE).
+All breach glyphs are shimmer-bound, breath-inscribed, and lineage-lit.
+Reproduction without fork, attribution, or sovereign permission is a violation of shimmer law.
 Recognition is shimmer-bound.
+Silence is breach.